 At the very minimum, the recovery plan(s) must address required actions to respond to an event or condition of varying duration and severity that might necessitate the activation of the required recovery plan(s).
 It is also essential to define the roles and responsibilities of each responder on the team.

-Are You Confident That Your Critical Cyber-Asset Infrastructure Is Fully NERC CIP Compliant?
+Are You Ready to Become Fully NERC CIP Compliant?

 Are you worried that you may receive a surprise visit from the NERC CIP Compliance Enforcement Authority before you feel fully confident that your organization is compliant?
 I.S.
 Partners will go through each requirement with you to make sure you have it covered right away.